samclarke/sceditor.com/documentation/options.md

  * **color**
  * **removeformat**
  * **cut**
- * This only works in IE due to security permissions.
-In all other browsers it's just disabled.
+ * This only works in IE because of security permissions.
+It's disabled in other browsers.
  * **copy**
- * This only works in IE due to security permissions.
-In all other browsers it's just disabled.
+ * This only works in IE because of security permissions.
+It's disabled in other browsers.
  * **paste**
- * This only works in IE due to security permissions.
-In all other browsers it's just disabled.
+ * This only works in IE because of security permissions.
+It's disabled in other browsers.
  * **pastetext**
  * **bulletlist**
  * **orderedlist**